-The Library offers a second Reader’s Theatre Group for grades 9 and up!
+The Library offers a Young Adult Reader’s Theatre (YART) Group for those in grades 9 (or, ages 13) and up!

-There may be periodic performances, but participation in these is optional.
+There may be periodic performances, but your participation in these is optional.

 Reader’s theater is a legitimate form of drama with actors using their voices and upper bodies to convey various roles in a script through reading to an audience.
 It differs from a play in that parts or roles are read rather than memorized.
 Actors usually stand behind lecterns or music stands and use techniques such as vocal and facial expressions as well as hand and arm movements.
 Small hand props may be used as well.